John III of Sweden: Favoring the nobility

 John owed his crown primarily to his brother Charles and the nobility.
 At his coronation, he therefore rewarded this social class with special privileges that no longer required any obligations to the crown.
 When King Magnus Ladulås granted tax exemption, it was in return for an obligation, namely to provide horsemen.
 The majority of the frälse-men were actually wealthy peasants, lived much like them and were counted as commoners.
 Before John's time, it had been customary for the frälse who could no longer afford to fulfill their army service obligation to descend to the peasantry again.

 John's noble privileges began to blur the line between the frälse and the commoners.
 They meant that nobles who were too poor to serve in the army could still retain a noble shield.
 John also appointed new counts and barons and granted large estates in land, called countships and baronies.
 These were to be inherited by the nearest male heir.
 During the reign of Erik XIV, only the counts had been given estates, and these were small.
 Now the counties were increased by up to 20 parishes.
 The counts were given jurisdiction over the county's population.

 John III—the builder

 John III was very interested in art, especially architecture.
 He was undoubtedly the most building-minded monarch Sweden ever had.
 Like his brother Erik, he was highly artistic and aesthetically gifted.
 However, his sense of beauty found its most obvious expression in the field of architecture.
 He spent a lot of time drawing up elaborate plans for buildings, only a small part of which were realized during his lifetime.

-"Building is our highest desire", writes John himself in one of many letters in which he gives orders to his architects and builders.
+"Building is our highest desire", John himself wrote in one of many letters in which he gives orders to his architects and builders.